docarray/docarray/docs/advanced/document-store/benchmark.md

 * **Cover the most important operations**: We understand that some backends are better at some operations than others, and some offer better quality.
 Therefore, we try to benchmark on 6 operations (CRUD + Find by vector + Find by condition) and report quality measurement (`Recall@K`).
-* **Not just speed, but also quality**: Since some backends offer better performance and some offer better quality, we make sure to report the quality measurement for the approximate nearest neighbor search.
-This will allow users to choose the backend that best suits their cases.
+* **Not just speed, but also quality**: We show the trade-off between quality and speed as you tune your parameters in each document store.
 * **Same experiment, same API**: DocArray offers the same API across all backends and therefore we built on top of it the same benchmarking experiment.
 Furthermore, we made sure to run the experiment with a series of HNSW parameters for backends that support approximate nearest neighbor search.
 All backends are run on official Docker containers, local to the DocArray client